filecoin-project/lotus/documentation/en/architecture.md

 in the block.
 We then apply the messages, running all the state transitions, and compare the state root we calculate with the provided state root.

-Some of the possible causes of failure in this stage include:
+FIXME: This next para might be best replaced with a link to the validation doc Some of the possible causes of failure in this stage include:

 - a block is syntactically invalid (including potentially containing syntactically invalid messages)